What is 40 Below?

 We’re always adding great events to our calendar.
 Visit one of our monthly social gatherings to get a feel for who we are, what we represent, and how we can help you.

 For more information on 40 Below, please contact the Lake Superior Community Partnership office located at 501 S. Front Street Marquette, MI, 49855 or call (906) 226-9658 Monday through Friday 8am-5pm.
 We look forward to hearing from you and meeting you soon.

-40 BELOW IS HOSTING A CANDIDATE FORUM on Thursday, July 24, at 6 p.m.
-This forum is to provide an opportunity for members of the public to hear from candidates running for the Marquette County Board of Commissioners and Marquette City Commission.
-The forum will focus on the candidates’ visions for the County and City of Marquette.
+40 BELOW HOSTED A CANDIDATE FORUM on Thursday, July 24, at 6 p.m.
+The forum was to provide an opportunity for members of the public to hear from candidates running for the Marquette County Board of Commissioners and Marquette City Commission.
+The forum focused on the candidates’ visions for the County and City of Marquette.
 All candidates registered and listed on the Marquette County Clerk’s Office website as of July 1, 2014 have been invited to participate.
-The County Commission candidate forum will go first, there will be a 10 minute break, and then the Marquette City Commission candidate forum will start.
-Doors open at 5:30 p.m., with the County Commission forum starting promptly at 6 p.m.
-This event is free and open to the public.
+The full forum and a list of candidates for the Tuesday, August 5 Primary Election can be viewed at http://40belowmqt.org/candidate-forum.

 In May, 40 Below Board member Denise Elizondo and member Derek Bush participated by invitation in the first annual EMERGING LEADERS SUMMIT in Lansing.
 The summit was designed to be a strategic planning session for representatives from young professionals groups located all over the state to get together and determine a priority needs list and structure for a state-wide young professionals effort.